 - 8 whole chicken legs, cut into drumstick and thigh sections Add to list

-- 1 1/2 cups distilled white vinegar Add to list
+- 1 1/2 cups white vinegar Add to list

-- 3 garlic cloves, crushed Add to list
+- 3 cloves garlic, crushed Add to list

 - 2 bay leaves Add to list

-In a large kettle, combine the chicken, vinegar, garlic, bay leaves, peppercorns, and 1 cup water.
+In a large saucepan, combine chicken, vinegar, garlic, bay leaves, peppercorns and water.
 Bring the mixture to a boil and simmer, covered, for 20 minutes.
-Add the soy sauce and simmer the mixture, covered, for 20 minutes.
+Add tamari and simmer the mixture, covered, for 20 minutes.

-Use tongs to transfer the chicken to a plate.
-Pat the chicken dry and set aside.
+Use tongs to transfer chicken to a plate.
+Pat chicken dry and set aside.
 Boil the remaining liquid for 10 minutes, or until it is reduced to about 1 cup.
-Remove the bay leaves, skim the fat from the surface and let the sauce cool.
+Remove bay leaves, skim fat from the surface and let the sauce cool.

-In a large skillet, heat the oil over high heat until it is hot, but not smoking.
-Sauté the chicken in batches, turning it, for 5 minutes, or until it is browned well.
-Transfer the chicken to a rimmed platter.
-Pour the heated sauce over it and serve the chicken with the rice.
+In a large skillet, heat oil over high heat until it is hot, but not smoking.
+Sauté chicken in batches, turning regularly, for 5 minutes, or until it is evenly browned.
+Transfer chicken to a serving platter.
+Pour the heated sauce over and serve.

 Source: PCC Natural Markets Taste of Nations 1999 Cookbook